aws-ia/ecs-blueprints/cdk/examples/backend_service/README.md

 This solution has following key components:

-* **AWS Cloud Map** for service discovery: The backend service can be given a service discovery name such as `backend.default.cluster-name.local`.
+* **AWS Cloud Map** for service discovery: The backend service can be given a service discovery name such as `backend-name.default.cluster-name.local`.
 The `backend` is service name, and `default` is the namespace alongwith further qualifier of `cluster-name.local`.
 Other services can interact with the backend service using the service discovery name.
 Here are the key aspects to note:
     * The namespace (i.e. `default.cluster-name.local`) is created in the [core_infra](../core_infra/README.md) blueprint.
 Many services can be registered to a namespace that is why we don't create the namespace in a specific service definition.
 We created them in the core-infra blueprint and you can easily add more namespaces there
     * We use `aws_service_discovery_dns_namespace` datasource to search and fetch the namespace.
     * The `aws_service_discovery_service` resource is used to register the service to the namespace.
 You see the record type, TTL, and health check setting in this resource.